Retiring Tropical Cyclone 13E (Mario) / Invest 98W / Invest 93S – Pacific

 HAZARDS AFFECTING LAND

-RAINFALL: Mario will lead to rainfall totals of 2 to 4 inches, with local amounts of 6 inches, across southern Mexico through Sunday.
+RAINFALL: The remnants of Mario will lead to additional rainfall of 1 to 3 inches for Jalisco, with storm total amounts up to 6 inches locally through this morning.
 This brings a risk of flash flooding, especially in areas of higher terrain.

 Central Pacific Ocean: There are no Tropical Cyclones